From the West

 I-90 is the main East/West artery that cuts through Washington State.
 It runs parallel to, and south of, Highway 2.
 From I-90, connect with US-97 North and travel over Blewett Pass to the intersection with Highway 2 in Peshastin, right in the heart of Washington’s Playground.
 From there, you’re only a few miles West of Cashmere, about 15 miles west of Wenatchee, and about 12 miles East of Leavenworth.
 Choose a direction and let your adventure begin!

-In the winter, the WSDOT crews do an amazing job maintaining the roads over the mountain passes, though you’ll want to check current road conditions here before heading out.
+In the winter, the WSDOT crews do an amazing job maintaining the roads over the mountain passes, though you’ll want to check current road conditions here

 From the East